adidtdh/AnimeGAN/README.md

   or `python test.py --checkpoint_dir checkpoint/AnimeGAN_Hayao_lsgan_300_300_1_3_10 --test_dir dataset/test/real --style_name H`

 ### 5. Videos
-  Make a folder named "Videos" and run `python videobreak.py` in the AnimeGAN folder.
+  Make a folder named "video" and run `python videobreak.py` in the AnimeGAN folder.
 Edit the videobreak.py file to change the video format.
 Default is .MOV.
 Then, run test.py.
+The resolution of the video is also changed to 480p to go by quicker.
+All the images are saved in dataset/test/real in a .jpg format.
 ____
 ## Results
 ------> pictures from the paper 'AnimeGAN: a novel lightweight GAN for photo animation'